bradleyjay/datadog_test/datadog/answers.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port='5050')
 ```
-*Aside*: You'll note these lines commented:

-    #from ddtrace.contrib.flask import TraceMiddleware     # TraceMiddleWare import

-    # Create TraceMiddleware object
-    #traced_app = TraceMiddleware(app, tracer, service="my-flask-app", distributed_tracing=False)

-Running with just a manual ```python my-flask-app.py``` didn't work those commands, but *did* work with ```ddtrace-run python my-flask-app.py```.

-###### Step 5: Start monitoring your app's performance:
+##### Step 3: Moving the Python Script onto Vagrant VM

-First, I moved my local ```my-flask-app.py``` onto my Ubuntu VM by placing it into the same directory as the VM's Vagrantfile (as per this [stackoverflow](https://stackoverflow.com/questions/16704059/easiest-way-to-copy-a-single-file-from-host-to-vagrant-guest)).
-Then, the file is automatically available at the path ```/vagrant``` in the Vagrant VM.
+I moved my local ```my-flask-app.py``` onto my Ubuntu VM by placing it into the same directory as the VM's Vagrantfile (as per this [stackoverflow](https://stackoverflow.com/questions/16704059/easiest-way-to-copy-a-single-file-from-host-to-vagrant-guest)).
+This file is then automatically available at the path ```/vagrant``` in the Vagrant VM.

+##### Step 4: Attempting Tracing with ddtrace

-In the VM, as before, I changed the owner:group and provided priviledges with:
+In the VM, I changed the owner:group and provided privileges with:

     sudo chown dd-agent:dd-agent my-flask-app.py
     sudo chmod 755 my-flask-app.py